itsuses/stc/index.md

 **Privacy Policy**

-StackWise Media Manager "the App" provides "Media Management" “the Service” to merchants who use Shopify to power their stores.
+SquareWise "the App" provides "Media Management" “the Service” to merchants who use Shopify to power their stores.
 This Privacy Policy describes how personal information is collected, used, and shared when you install or use the App in connection with your Shopify-supported store.

 **How Do We Use Your Personal Information?**